gwastro/pycbc/docs/workflow/pygrb.rst

 gamma-ray burst.

 The output will be a webpage containing plots and other data files that can be used to understand the results of the analysis.
+At the moment, the old results webage generator (pycbc_make_grb_summary_page) is gradually being replaced by pycbc_pygrb_pp_workflow, which needs to be run serparatly, for the time being.

 ==================
 Configuration File